Arkansas vs. Missouri odds, prediction: 2026 college basketball picks for Saturday, March 7 from proven model

 How to make Missouri vs. Arkansas picks

-So who wins Arkansas vs. Missouri, and which side of the spread hits more than 50% of the time?
+So who wins Arkansas vs. Missouri, and which side of the spread hits nearly 60% of the time?
 Visit SportsLine now to see which side of the spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.